nomi-san/aram-booster/README.md

-# This method got patched, we'll back soon!
+## This method got patched, we'll back soon!
 ```
-01 Jul 2021: Fixed in the server.
+01 Jul 2021: Fixed at server side.
 ```

+TL;DR

+> Since the release of LCU, the first method was making a POST request to purchase skin BOOST.
+No consuming any RP, except confirming after clicked the BOOST button.

+> Since v11.4, Riot added RP checking on this API.
+The second method (is used in this repo) invokes directly to RTMP to activate skin BOOST.
+And now, Riot adds RP checking on RTMP (server side) and some stuff when invoking RTMP methods.

 # aram-booster